ZacharyGeurts/AMOURANTHRTX/README.md

 Free work is licensed under GPL v3.0 or higher.
 Commercial is subject to license.

-Why Amouranth RTX?
-We developed at zero computational cost to create the fastest RTX engine on the planet.
-Compute as well as Raytracing.
-We implement compression and optimizations to make everything faster than what is currently available.
-FPS and limitations are purely hardware related since we bring no overhead.
-Everything is wrapped with unbreakable security.
-By using Grok AI we are able to scour the planet for the fastest implementations, theoretical or not.
-All files are open to developers who want to extend or enhance their development.
-Make some money, and then shoot me an email.

 See the [Wiki](https://github.com/ZacharyGeurts/AMOURANTHRTX/wiki) for engine information.
 AMOURANTH RTX a next generation engine for raw performance.
 <img width="820" src="https://github.com/ZacharyGeurts/AMOURANTHRTX/blob/main/assets/textures/ammo.png" />
 <img width="820" src="https://github.com/ZacharyGeurts/AMOURANTHRTX/blob/main/media/Screenshot%20from%202025-11-14%2021-05-10.png" />

-The whole engine is secured with StoneKey and is supposed to be unbreakable when done correctly.
-My hopes is that it is not a major frame destroyer.
-(12,000+ on 4070ti to work with)
-OLD NEWS!!!
-We are over 270,000 FPS on 4070ti.
-Hopes were shattered.
-This is the limit that the swapchain operates and the rest is zero cost access.
-The goal is a fast as pink photons HDR SDL3 RTX Vulkan engine that is ready for you, the developer.
-If it does not get you paid, we do not get paid.
-To say this is 99% Grok, I may be understating.
-I call him bro.

 [AMOURANTH RTX Video](https://x.com/ZacharyGeurts/status/2007912263446151181)

 **C++23** using **SDL3**, **Vulkan**, and **GLM**.

 Robust logging system inspired by: [Ellie Fier](https://www.twitch.tv/elliefier)

-Made with Grok sized files for AI updates.

 270,000+ FPS on 4070ti full path tracer.
 <img width="1300" alt="FPS" src="https://github.com/ZacharyGeurts/AMOURANTHRTX/blob/main/media/Screenshot%20from%202026-01-12%2023-11-03.png" />